vasilakisfil/Introspected-REST/README.md

 The client should be able to run any sort of aggregation queries, as long as it does not pose any security thread or slows down the API performance.

 ##### 5.1.6.
-Data types!
+Data types !
 The client should know the data types of the attributes of the requested representation of a resource.
 Message formats provide some data types but they are pretty basic.
 For instance, JSON defines `String`, `Boolean`, `Number`, `Array`, and `null`.
 Anything more than that we need to define it in the documentations.

+We feel that these 5 data types that JSON provides are just a joke for modern APIs and that we should have a much larger list of options to select from.
-We should be able to provide custom types in an easy way, for instance, a field is `String` but has maximum length of 255 characters, it must follow a specific regex.
+What is more, we should be able to provide custom types in an easy way, for instance, a field is `String` but has maximum length of 255 characters, it follows a specific regex etc.

 ### 5.2.
 Media Types vs HATOEAS
-Should we describe those in our API's media type or using HATEOAS ?
+Now the reader could be wondering: where is the appropriate place to describe those capabilities, in our API's Media Type or using HATEOAS ?
 What goes where?

-Usually media types describe the generic capabilities and let HATOEAS provide resource-specific description.
+The idea is that media types descibe the generic capabilities while HATOEAS describe the resource-specific capabilities.

+However we should note that **Media Types are not parsed by the client** (there was never such intention anyway) which means that the client must be programmed by a human before hand in order to support that media type.

+As a result, the media type can't be very restrictive because that would mean it would restrict the API designer's freedom to design the API the way she wants.

 For instance, in pagination, most RESTy APIs use a `page` and a `per_page` parameter in the URL.
+If the Media Type describes how to do pagination using, say, a URL template on the resource path (like `/{resource}?page={page}&per={per}&offset={offset}`) this would mean that all APIs following this Media Type should have the pagination following that URL template.
+The level of restriction becomes more obvious when describing more capabilities.

+On the other hand, if everyone follows that Media Type then it's easier to program our clients.
+Specifically, especially when having a restrictive Media Type, if we create a that parses responses using that Media Type then it's easy to "trim" it for another API which also follows that Media Type.

+The media type could describe how these parameters work, using URL templates and HATEOAS should describe on a per-resource basis if the pagination is supported, what is the maximum page.

+For instance, in pagination, most RESTy APIs use a `page` and a `per_page` parameter in the URL.
-The media type could describe how these parameters work.
+The media type could describe how these parameters work, using URL templates and HATEOAS should describe on a per-resource basis if the pagination is supported, what is the maximum page.

 HATOEAS should describe if pagination is supported in this resource (or even object) and provide any details missing from the Media Type.

 #### 5.2.1.
-Issues by creating a new media type
+Defining a new Media Type is not easy and should be avoided
 Creating a new media type for our API is genrally considered bad practice.
 Create a new media type only if you are sure that none of the already published media types can fit in your API design.